cduvallet/microbiomeHD/README.md

-# microbiome-meta-analysis
+# microbiomeHD: Gut Microbiome in Health and Disease
-Cross-disease comparison of case-control gut microbiome studies
+A cross-disease analysis of case-control gut microbiome studies in health and disease.

 # Eventual directory structure